Robert E. Lee Monument in New Orleans (1884-2017)

 Backstory and Context

 Robert E. Lee was a general of the Confederate Army during the American Civil War from 1861 to 1865.
 He led the Army of Northern Virginia from June 1861 until the end of the war.
-Lee led his army through the war and kept pushing North.
-Lee was able to invade the North but was later defeated in the Battle of Gettysburg.
-Lee kept battling on and fought against Union General Ulysses S. Grant multiple times in Virginia from 1864 to 1865.
+Lee led his army through the war and was known both for a series of tactical decisions that helped his armies evade or defeat superior United States forces and also the questionable decision to twice invade Northern states which resulted in two major turning points of the war.
 Lee surrendered in April 1865 and died on October 12, 1870.

 The Robert E. Lee statue was created in 1884 by the Robert E. Lee Monumental Association.
 The monument was removed on May 19, 2017, by the city of New Orleans, Louisiana.
 A crowd of spectators gathered to watch the statue be removed from the heavily trafficked area.
 The contractors who were hired to remove the Confederate monuments had received threats for removing the monuments.
 The New Orleans Mayor Landrieu’s office said the removal of the landmarks was paid for through private funding by the city.